-- Change Fatigue is the overwhelming feeling of stress, exhaustion, and burnout associated with rapid and continuous change in the workplace(McMillan & Perron, 2013a). - Resilience may be viewed as a measure of stress coping ability (Connor & Davidson, 2003; Delgado et al., 2017). - Job satisfaction refers to the extent to which employees like their jobs.
+- Change Fatigue is defined as an overwhelming sense of stress, tiredness, and burnout caused by fast and continual change in the job(McMillan & Perron, 2013a). - Resilience may be viewed as a measure of stress coping ability (Connor & Davidson, 2003; Delgado et al., 2017). - Job satisfaction refers to the extent to which employees like their jobs.
 It is also defined as the degree of positive affective orientation towards employment (Lee et al., 2016).